 You get one set of chromosomes from your dad and one set of chromosomes from your mom.
-If there are locations that are long enough that match on both of those chromosomes, then it’s likely that they might have inherited that from the same ancestor.
+If there are long enough locations that match on both of those chromosomes, then it’s likely that they might have inherited that from the same ancestor.
 These sections are called runs of homozygosity.

 “Are Your Parents Related” GEDmatch evaluation criteria

-The GEDmatch “Are Your Parents Related Tool” looks for an area that has at least 200 snips in a row that are the same between your two chromosomes.
-It’s also looking for that segment to be at least seven centimorgans long which would indicate homozygosity.
+The GEDmatch “Are Your Parents Related Tool” looks for an area with at least 200 snips in a row that are the same between your two chromosomes.
+It’s also looking for that segment to be at least seven centimorgans long, which would indicate homozygosity.

 How Does This GEDmatch Tool Work?

-When you click on this tool it’s going to have you enter the kit number of a child (which can be you).
+When you click on this tool, it’s going to have you enter the child's kit number (which can be you).